romain-jacotin/getting-and-cleaning-data/CodeBook.md

 * Extract of the tidy data
 * The variables

-<I><B>Note</B>: To learn more about the Raw Data, read the [README](https://github.com/romain-jacotin/getting-and-cleaning-data/blob/master/CodeBook.md "README.md").</I>
+<I><B>Note</B>: To learn more about the Raw Data, read the [README](https://github.com/romain-jacotin/getting-and-cleaning-data/blob/master/README.md "README.md") file.</I>

 # The Tidy Data

-The tidy data are on the file named [meanTidyDataset.txt](https://github.com/romain-jacotin/getting-and-cleaning-data/blob/master/meanTidyDataset.txt "meanTidyDataset.txt")
+The tidy data are in the file named [meanTidyDataset.txt](https://github.com/romain-jacotin/getting-and-cleaning-data/blob/master/meanTidyDataset.txt "meanTidyDataset.txt")

 ## Summary choice